leogm99/networkx-ooc/README.rst

 Install
 --------------

-To install the library, you need to run the follow the next steps:
+To install the library, you need to follow the next steps:

 1. Clone the project to your local computer: